 These 11 months shaped my thoughts, my beliefs and tested my sanity in different ways.
 The poems were written at the airport stairs, where endless thoughts have fallen.

-Shoaq A. Aljuhani, a young girl born and raised in Medina, Saudi Arabia.
-She graduated with a bachelor’s degree in languages and translation: English language, with honor.
+Shoaq A. Aljuhani was born and raised in Medina, Saudi Arabia.
+She graduated with a bachelor’s degree in languages and translation: English language, with honours.

-Shoaq enjoys reading the work of old English eras, she rarely reads the work of modern times.
+She enjoys reading the work of old English eras, she rarely reads the work of modern times.
 She started writing her first book, Twenty-Five, in 2018.
-It was welcomed by a number of publishing houses across the world, and declined by two major literary magazines.
+It was welcomed by a number of publishing houses across the world.

 She is one of the first Saudi women to work in aviation.

 Her motto in life is: